intel/iot-js-api/api/ocf/client.md

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If there is no permission to use the method, reject `promise` with `SecurityError`.
-- If the functionality is not supported, reject `promise` with `NotSupportedError`.
 - Send a multicast request for retrieving `/oic/d` and wait for the answer.
 - If sending the request fails, reject `promise` with `"NetworkError"`, otherwise resolve `promise`.
 - If there is an error during the discovery protocol, fire an `error` event.